BigPeteLord/security-research/README.md

 -Result?: Full access to unsigned apps and software without authorization.

-## 2: Theoretical Symlink Terminal Bypass Command
+## 2: Symlink Terminal Bypass Command
 -Risk Level: High

 -Description and Summary: Apps that are not pre-compiled and do need to run off the main system drive can still be launched.
-This is where the symlink command comes into play.
+This is where the Symlink command comes into play.
 Symlink is able to mimic a drive to think the file is there but it's actually on a different drive.
 Think of it as a shortcut.

 -How?: Terminal commands are rarely logged and easily usable, somebody with simple knowledge can use this with more malicious intent.